 Most professional and enthusiast photographers who use full-frame cameras grab a 70-200mm f/2.8 lens for telephoto shooting.
 The Fujifilm XF50-140mm f/2.8 R LM OIS WR is the equivalent X-mount lens with an effective 105-210mm zoom range and the same fast, constant f/2.8 aperture.
 It also happens to be full of ‘red badge’ finery.
 Like its sibling 16-55mm optic, this one has fully pro-grade build quality and high-grade glass including five ED elements and one Super ED element, plus dual conventional and nano-structure coatings.
 Super-fast autofocus is driven by a triple linear motor and, this time, you also get optical stabilisation with class-leading 5-stop performance.
 The focal length range and wide aperture result in a relatively heavy build but the lens is nevertheless only two-thirds of the weight of most 70-200mm f/2.8 full-frame zooms.

-Remarkably compact and lightweight for a telephoto zoom, the Fujifilm XC50-230mm f/4.5-6.7 OIS II keeps things simple and only costs a quarter of the price of the much larger 50-140mm.
+Fujifilm's XC lenses are designed for lightness and low cost, but they still perform remarkably well.
+Very compact and lightweight for a telephoto zoom, the Fujifilm XC50-230mm f/4.5-6.7 OIS II keeps things simple and affordable.
 Even so, it features an aspherical element and an ED element, and boasts an ‘effective’ zoom range of 75-345mm.
 A 3.5-stop optical stabilizer is also on hand to fend off camera-shake.
 Sharpness is decent across the frame, with minimal distortion or aberration, and the lens is constructed to a pleasing standard.
 This 'II' version is a pretty minimal upgrade over its predecessor.

 The Fujifilm XF100-400mm f/4.5-5.6 R LM OIS WR has all the usual pro-grade attractions and weather-sealed build quality.
 It’s typically heavy for a super-telephoto zoom, although many on the market are substantially heavier, weighing up to twice as much.
 Highlights include twin linear motors for super-fast and virtually silent autofocus, a class-leading 5-stop image stabilizer, and top quality optics that include five ED elements and one Super ED element.
 The lens comes complete with a tripod mounting ring and an Arca-Swiss compatible tripod plate is also available as an optional extra.
 And if 600mm of ‘effective’ telephoto reach isn’t enough for you, the lens is also compatible with Fujifilm’s 1.4x and 2.0x teleconverters, which boost the maximum focal length to 853mm and 1,219mm in full-frame terms.